Joseph Sheffield

-Joseph Sheffield (1661–1706) was an inhabitant of Portsmouth in the Colony of Rhode Island and Providence Plantations during the last half of the 17th century.
-He held a number of important offices within the colony, including Deputy, Assistant and Attorney General.
-He is most noted for being selected as Rhode Island's agent to England on two occasions, but never appears to have served in that role due to the indecision of the General Assembly.
-He played a prominent role in the affairs of the colony during an extremely turbulent time, when Rhode Island was threatened with losing its charter due to "irregularities" perceived by the English Board of Trade.
-Sheffield died at the age of 44, leaving a widow and several minor children.
+Joseph Sheffield (1661–1706) was a resident of Portsmouth in the Colony of Rhode Island and Providence Plantations during the late 17th century.
+He held several significant public offices within the colony, including Deputy, Assistant, and Attorney General.
+Sheffield was twice appointed as Rhode Island’s agent to England, although he never appears to have served in that capacity due to the indecision of the General Assembly.
+He was actively involved in colonial governance during a period when Rhode Island faced potential revocation of its Royal Charter as a result of “irregularities” cited by the English Board of Trade.
+Sheffield died in 1706 at the age of forty-four, leaving a widow and several minor children.